 Most founders we talk to are not at week 1.
 They are at week 8 or 12, they have a working-ish prototype, they have spent real money, and the question is not should we build with AI but what do we do with what we already have.

 The honest answer is: it depends on what was built and how.
 Some parts can be salvaged.
 Some parts need to be rebuilt.
 The diagnostic is not something you can do by feel.
 It requires reading the code, mapping the architecture that exists (or doesn’t), and being honest about the trade-offs.
-That is what the Project Blueprint does: a fixed-price, two-week engagement that produces a clear answer to where you actually are and what the rest of the build costs to do right.
+That is what the Product Blueprint does: a fixed-price, two-week engagement that produces a clear answer to where you actually are and what the rest of the build costs to do right.

 If you are at week 1 and have not yet started, the better article to read first is Hiring an App Developer?
 Two Questions Every Founder Should Ask First.
 It is the diagnostic you can run on a prospective dev team in thirty minutes, before you have paid anyone anything.